bdach/ToDoList/README.md

 There are many to-do list apps.
 This one is mine.

+I wrote it on a weekend and then it turned out to be nearly useless anywhere else other than my development PC because of a wrong framework choice (WinUI 3).
+Then I installed [taskwarrior](https://taskwarrior.org/) and it had everything I wanted and wasn't a bloated memory-leaky mess, so this repository will likely never be used again by any living soul.

 ## ⚠️ DISCLAIMER ⚠️

 This was written in 3 days and has had basically no testing other than me clicking around and deciding "seems solid enough".